 Keep the flavor but cut the calories for game day.

 One of the best things about watching the Super Bowl is the game-day food, but football favorites are traditionally not the healthiest.
 Cheesy dips, fried finger foods and decadent desserts are a calorie- and fat-packed punch.
-The good news is that it is not hard to score big points with friends and family by lightening up the game-day indulgences a bit, while keeping the flavor.
-Here are a few ideas that are easy to make, and will keep you on track with your healthy diet.
+The good news is that it is not hard to score big points in your house by lightening up the game-day indulgences a bit, while keeping the flavor.
+Here are a few ideas and lots of links to explore for healthier recipes that are easy to make and will keep you on track with your healthy diet.

 - Turkey chili: The fans will love this hearty fiber-rich option loaded with beans and tomatoes.
 Lean turkey meat has about half the fat of ground beef, too.
-Top it with low-fat sour cream, cubes of avocado and a sprinkle of low-fat cheddar cheese for a yummy dish that is perfect for serving a big group coming to your house on game day or for taking to a party in a slow cooker.
+Top it with low-fat sour cream, cubes of avocado and a sprinkle of low-fat cheddar cheese for a yummy dish that is perfect for serving a group.
+(Also, click here for an Easy Four-Bean Vegetarian Chili that’s simple to make and sure to please.)

 - Chunky vegetable-packed guacamole with baked chips (see recipe below): By making your own chips you get the same crunchy flavor, without all of the saturated fat of regular tortilla chips.
 The guacamole is rich in heart-healthy unsaturated fats; add lots of veggies like corn, tomatoes and sweet onion and you have a winning team.

 - Flatbread Veggie Pizzas: Skip the takeout pizzas loaded with lots of cheese and meat that is high in saturated fat and calories, and opt for an easy-to-make flatbread pizza loaded with fresh, crunchy veggies.
 Choose low-fat cheeses, and if you want meat, go for Canadian bacon.
 You can make a flavor play with fresh basil, too.
-Try the Flatbread Veggie Explosion Pizza recipe below.
+Try the Flatbread Veggie Explosion Pizza recipe below and here’s another pizza idea if you’re firing up the grill.

 - Moist and chewy brownies made with applesauce: Most brownie recipes and mixes call for oil, which contains approximately 120 calories and 12 grams of fat per tablespoon.
 With only about 15 calories and negligible fat per teaspoon, unsweetened applesauce is a great substitute for oil and allows you to have your brownie without the guilt.
 When substituting applesauce for oil in baking, it is a 1:1 ratio, 1/4 cup applesauce for 1/4 cup oil.
 Your brownies will be moist, chewy and better for you.

-Bring one of these treats to your Super Bowl party this Sunday.
-Your friends and family that are focused on eating healthier will appreciate it, and those who don’t will never know the difference, because they taste so good!
+Try these treats for your Super Bowl viewing this Sunday.
+Your family members who are focused on eating healthier will appreciate it, and those who don’t will never know the difference, because they taste so good!

 Flatbread Veggie Explosion Pizza